≡ Menu

 However, the policy’s cash value and death benefit may be reduced if the policyholder fails to pay premiums or makes withdrawals that exceed the policy’s cash value.

 Universal life insurance is a good option for people who want permanent life insurance coverage and the flexibility to adjust their premiums and coverage amount over time.
-It can also be a good option for people who want to accumulate cash value for a variety of purposes, such as funding retirement or paying for education expenses.
+It can also be a good option for people who want to accumulate cash value for various purposes, such as funding retirement or paying for education expenses.

 It is important to carefully review the terms and conditions of a universal life insurance policy before purchasing one, as the specifics of the policy, including the cash value accumulation and death benefit, can vary.

-It is also a good idea to consult with a financial advisor or insurance agent to help you understand your options and choose a policy that meets your needs.
+It is also good to consult with a financial advisor or insurance agent to help you understand your options and choose a policy that meets your needs.

 Variable Life

-Variable life insurance is a type of permanent life insurance that combines the protection of a traditional life insurance policy with the potential for cash value accumulation through investment in a variety of subaccounts, which are similar to mutual funds.
+Variable life insurance is a type of permanent life insurance that combines the protection of a traditional life insurance policy with the potential for cash value accumulation through investment in various subaccounts, similar to mutual funds.

 The policy’s cash value is tied to the performance of the subaccounts, which means that the policy’s cash value and death benefit can fluctuate based on the investment performance of the subaccounts.